shahrukhchem/shahrukhchem/README.md

 - 👋 Hi, I’m Mohd Shahrukh.
-I am Chemical Engineering by training.
+I am a Chemical Engineer by training.
 My area of focus currently is Energy supply chain.
 - 👀 My area of interests are Prescreptive Analytics/Operations Research and its application in Systems Engineering
 - 💞️ I’m looking to collaborate on Systems Engineering Projects
 - 📫 reach me at mohdshahrukh3012@gmail.com